synfinatic/3DPrinting/3D_Printing/FlashforgeCreatorDragon/README.md

 [Mightyboard](
 https://github.com/sciguy14/HelioWatcher/blob/master/HelioWatcher%20Circuit/MakerBot%20MightyBoard%20REVE%20Schematic.pdf).

+Note that the Dragon hotend can be swapped for an E3D V6 or Revo Six as they are the same format.

 Of course, fitting all these upgrades meant that I had to give up the 2nd extruder, but that was often so painful getting the two hotends perfectly level that I rarely ever used that feature.